alejandroatacho/osu-KawataFuquila-CheatList/README.md

   </a>
 </div>

-The maintainer of this archive also runs a few free osu! tools on hinamizawa.ai — strictly non-cheating utilities for legit play and exploration:
+The maintainer of this archive also runs a few free osu! tools on hinamizawa.ai, strictly non-cheating utilities for legit play and exploration:

-- [**Beatmap Mirror**](https://hinamizawa.ai/osu/beatmaps/) — Search and download.
+- [**Beatmap Mirror**](https://hinamizawa.ai/osu/beatmaps/): Search and download.
 PP on every card across 14 mod combos.
 Leaderboards, fail graphs, background downloads.
 10 cascading mirror sources, all 4 game modes.
-- [**PP Farm Maps**](https://hinamizawa.ai/osu/pp-maps/) — 144,000+ ranked beatmaps with pre-calculated PP for 14 mod combinations.
+- [**PP Farm Maps**](https://hinamizawa.ai/osu/pp-maps/): 144,000+ ranked beatmaps with pre-calculated PP for 14 mod combinations.
 Filter by PP range, star rating, BPM, mode.
-- [**Beatmap Packs**](https://hinamizawa.ai/osu/map-packs/) — 3,750+ curated packs across 7 categories (Standard, Featured Artist, Tournament, Loved, Spotlights, Theme, Artist), 263,000+ difficulties with PP per difficulty.
+- [**Beatmap Packs**](https://hinamizawa.ai/osu/map-packs/): 3,750+ curated packs across 7 categories (Standard, Featured Artist, Tournament, Loved, Spotlights, Theme, Artist), 263,000+ difficulties with PP per difficulty.
-- [**Private Server List**](https://hinamizawa.ai/osu/servers/) — A directory of every osu! private server found online, with live stats.
+- [**Private Server List**](https://hinamizawa.ai/osu/servers/): A directory of every osu! private server found online, with live stats.
 All are strictly non-cheating servers and will ban on sight if you cheat on score submission.

 No login required.